loopdreams/flights/README.md

 bb flights -a 'Berlin'
 ```

-Similarly, if you want to search for all the cities within a country, you can use the `-c` flat (for 'cities'):
+Similarly, if you want to search for all the cities within a country, you can use the `-c` flag (for 'cities'):

 ``` sh
 bb flights -c 'Germany'